michaelgrosner/tribeca/doc/MANUAL.md

   * `PingPong` - Always respect the calculated `widthPong` from the last sold or bought `size`, if any.

+  * `PingPoing` - Same as `PingPong` but do not respect always the `widthPong` to make new Pong trades, instead if the `fair value` has moved in a opposite `widthPong` direction, Ping trades will be restarted with 0 price as safety.
+For example if last buy was at 1000 and withpong is 10, last buy safety will be ignored/restarted if price becomes 90.

   * `Boomerang` - Same as `PingPong` but the calculated `widthPong` for new Pongs is based on any best matching (using `pongAt`) previous sold or bought `size`, if any.

   * `AK-47` - Same as `Boomerang` but allows multiple orders at the same time in both sides.
 To avoid old trades, on every new trade **Krypto-trading-bot** will cancel all previous trades if those are worst.